Sudharshan-07/Linux/Interrupts-Part_2.md

 - The setting of the **set_handle_irq** function is crucial.
 It assigns the global function pointer **handle_arch_irq** to **gic_handle_irq**.
 When the processor encounters an interrupt exception, it jumps to ***handle_arch_irq*** for execution, making it the entry point for interrupt processing.

-The driver registers various functions and initializes structures such as irq_chip and irq_domain, which will be analyzed further below in detail.
+The driver registers various functions and initializes structures such as **struct irq_chip** and **struct irq_domain**, which will be analyzed further below in detail.
 Finally, it completes the initialization settings of the GIC hardware module and handles the registrations related to power management.